terhechte/appventure/guides/pattern_matching/language_support/for_case.md

 [frontMatter]
 title = "For Case"
-tags = []
-created = "2019-02-15 20:40:47"
+tags = ["pattern matching", "switch", "for", "for case", "where"] created = "2019-02-15 20:40:47"
 description = ""
 published = false

+[meta]
+swift_version = "5.1"
 ---

 # Using **for case**

-With Swift 2.0, pattern matching has become even more important in the language as the `switch` capabilities have been extended to other keywords as well.
-For example, let\'s write a simple array function which only returns the non-nil elements
+Let\'s write a simple array function which only returns the non-nil elements

 ``` Swift
 func nonnil<T>(array: [T?]) -> [T] {